domerin0/neural-sentiment/README.md

 ### Model

 The model is: embedding layer -> LSTMCells -> logistic regression output layer.
 I'll provide a picture in the future.

+The hidden state averaged across all time steps is what is passed to the logistic regression layer.

 ### Tensorboard Usage